Sulley Muntari: Style of play

 A former left-back, Muntari later developed into a powerful, experienced, hard-working, and tenacious midfielder; although he is primarily known for his physical strength and combative playing style, he was also able to make notable improvements to his technical skills throughout his career.
 He also possesses a good left-foot, a powerful shot from outside the area, and is a solid passer of the ball.
 He primarily excels as a ball-winner, due to his energy, tactical intelligence, and ability to break down the opposition's play; a versatile footballer, although he is usually deployed as a defensive, central, or box-to-box midfielder, he is also capable of playing as a left winger or even as an attacking midfielder.
 Due to his aggressive and hard-tackling style of play, however, he has also been criticised for his tendency to pick up cards.

 Personal life

 His younger brother is Sulley Muniru, who plays in the Russian Liga I.

-In December 2010, Muntari married Ghanaian businesswoman Menaye Donkor.
+In December 2010, Muntari married Ghanaian businesswoman Menaye Donkor and they have a son.
 On 20 June 2015, it was reported that Donkor had given birth to the couple's first child.
 On 16 September 2020, Donkor confirmed the arrival of their second child, in an interview on GhOne TV.